Interracial marriage: Latin America

 In Latin America, most of the population are descended from Amerindians, Europeans and Africans.
 They formed the Mestizo and Mulatto populations that populate the countries in Latin America.
 Intermarriage and inter-relations occurred on a larger scale than most places in the world.
 In some countries, Asian immigrants have also intermarried among the groups.
-About 300,000 Cantonese coolies and migrants (almost all males) from the 19th-20th century and migrants were shipped to Latin America, many had either intermarried or formed sexual relationships with females of different racial origin such as African, Mullato, European, Mestizo etc. An estimated 100,000 Chinese people that came to Peru, only 15 were women, and in Cuba, the census for 1872 aloned recorded only 32 Chinese women as compared to 58,368 Chinese men.
+About 300,000 Cantonese unskilled workers and migrants (almost all males) from the 19th-20th century and migrants were shipped to Latin America, many had either intermarried or formed sexual relationships with females of different racial origin such as African, Mullato, European, Mestizo etc. An estimated 100,000 Chinese people that came to Peru, only 15 were women, and in Cuba, the census for 1872 aloned recorded only 32 Chinese women as compared to 58,368 Chinese men.
 Between a total roughly 140,000 Chinese males went to Cuba between 1847 and 1874, with around another 100,000 went to Peru between 1849 and 1874.

-Around 20,000 mostly Cantonese and some Hakka coolies migrated to Jamaica, Guyana, Trinidad.
+Around 20,000 mostly Cantonese and some Hakka unskilled workers migrated to Jamaica, Guyana, Trinidad.
 Many of them intermarried with Black women and East Indian women.
 Unlike in Trinidad Tobago and Guyana who were predominantly Cantonese men who intermarried with Black women and Indian women.
 In Guyana, the Chinese were mostly Cantonese men and who intermarried with the local women.
-Because almost all of the Chinese indentured immigrants were men, they tended to intermarry with both East Indians and Africans, and thus the Chinese of Guyana did not remain as physically distinct as other groups.
 Marriage among different Chinese language groups is rare; it is so rare that the any cases of it can be individually named.
 While intermarriage between Hakka Chinese and Indians hardly occur.

+Brazil

+The miscegenation in Brazil occurred mainly through concubinages involving black or mulatto women and white men of Portuguese origin.
+The lack of white women in the early colony pushed many white men into relationships with women of color.
+These relationships were hardly made official in the church, given the rigidity of Portuguese legislation, resulting in concubinages, some temporary, others lasting.
+The Catholic Church tried as best it could to repress concubinage, considered a crime.

+In a survey of people accused of concubinage in the Comarca do Rio das Velhas, in Minas Gerais, between 1727 and 1756, the numbers show that among individuals having concubines, 92% were white men.
+However, of the concubines 52.1% were African, 35.1% Creole or mestizo, and only 11.8% were white.
+There was, therefore, a clear predominance of concubinage involving a white man (92%) and a black or mulatto woman (87.2%).

+Concubinage with white men was advantageous for black and mulatto women since, when they achieved freedom, they were able to reduce the stigma of slavery and color, for themselves and, above all, for their descendants.

+For modern Brazil, research suggests that approximately 30% of all marital unions, including both formal marriages and cohabitation, are interracial.
+This figure is lower than might be expected given Brazil's large nonwhite population and the ideology of "racial democracy", with 70% of unions occurring within the same racial category.
+There is no census data for women, but among men: